Richard Hanzlik

 • The gap between lab performance and customer value is rarely linear

-Three models for thinking
+Three models for thinking about materials commercialization.

 Conceptual tools built from pattern recognition across product development cycles, manufacturing transitions, and commercial launches in advanced materials.